-PAYMENT: Rates vary depending on the industry you choose and amount of time you’re willing to commit.
+PAYMENT: Rates vary depending on your chosen industry and the amount of time you’re willing to commit.

-You’d have to bid to be awarded the job and paid only when the student’s questions are answered to his/her standards.
+You’d have to bid to be awarded the job and paid only when the student’s questions are answered to their standards.

-Studypool is like a tutoring site since you’re technically helping students with homework or projects, but instead of teaching the student via chat, e-mail, call or other means of communication, you’re going to work on the questions and submit the answer within a document.
+Studypool is technically a tutoring site since you’re helping students with their homework or projects, but instead of teaching the student via chat, e-mail, phone call, or other means of communication, you’re going to work on the questions and submit the answer within a document.